Trip to Pittsburgh

 The most lavish hotels in Pittsburgh would be Omni William Penn Hotel or the Fairmont Pittsburgh, putting you in a central location to many of the city’s sights.

-Alternatively, many hotels such as the Crowne Plaza Pittsburgh, DoubleTree by Hilton, or Airbnb's are available at a lower cost and offer plenty of travel options for your trip to Pittsburgh.
+Alternatively, many hotels such as the Crowne Plaza Pittsburgh, DoubleTree by Hilton, or other rentals are available at a lower cost and offer plenty of travel options for your trip to Pittsburgh.

 Nightlife in Pittsburgh